unix-development/build-ar/README.md

          print(line)
 ```

-You can test a package build by running this:
+You can test your package build by running this:

 ```
 $ make package test=dwm